Form 2441: The Child and Dependent Care Credit

 Things to consider with Child and Dependent Care Tax Credit

 The Child and Dependent Care Tax Credit is a non-refundable credit, meaning it can only reduce tax liability to zero, but not result in a refund if the credit exceeds the tax owed.
-You and your clients should consider other factors that may impact their eligibility and credit amount.
+While this credit can provide significant savings, it’s important to understand additional factors that may affect your client’s eligibility and the amount they can claim.
+Here are key considerations, including employer-provided benefits and special rules for divorced or separated parents, that can influence the final credit calculation.

 Dependent care benefits